-During the afternoon of March 5, Angelina Herbert, a white woman, was raped and beaten.
+During the afternoon of March 5, Angeline Herbert, a white woman, was raped and beaten.
 Herbert, 24, said she was walking in the woods when someone came up behind her and struck her on the head and shoulder with a wooden club.
-Found by her brothers, she said that her attacker started choking her and asked, ”Do you know Mingo Jack?
+When found by her brothers, she said that the attacker started choking her and asked, “Do you know Mingo Jack?
 He lives in Eatontown.”
-She said she tried to scream, but she was choked until she lost consciousness.
-She would later add that she knew her attacker was Mingo Jack because of the clothes he was wearing when the assault happened.
+She said she had tried to scream, but was choked until she lost consciousness.
+She later said that she knew her attacker was Mingo Jack because she recognized the clothes he was wearing when the assault happened.

-At this time, Johnson, 70, was working as a woodcutter not far from the Herbert house, and walked past the house on his way to work and back each day, so he had been seen by Angelina on several occasions, but at a distance.
-His physical stature was also fairly distinctive, as he was short, but stout and muscular, even after 70 years of hard work.
+At the time, Johnson, 66, was working as a woodcutter not far from the Herbert house.
+Each day, he walked past the house on his way to work and back, so Angeline had seen him on several occasions, but from a distance.
+His physical stature was distinctive, as he was short and stout, but muscular from a lifetime of hard work.

-Within hours of the assault, Johnson was arrested by Constable Hermann Liebenthal.
+Within hours of the assault, Constable Hermann Liebenthal arrested Johnson.
 Seeing the man under arrest, Herbert’s brothers and other residents chose not to pursue justice themselves.
-But a group of men gathering in John Allen’s saloon in Eatontown (not to be confused with the Blue Ball Tavern in Shrewsbury, now known as the Tavern Museum at Allen House), and began calling for vigilante justice for Angelina Herbert.
+But a group of men gathering in John Allen’s saloon in Eatontown (not to be confused with the Blue Ball Tavern in Shrewsbury, now known as the Tavern Museum at Allen House), began calling for vigilante justice for Angeline Herbert.

 At around 8:30 p.m., Jeremiah Thompson, an African American laborer living in south Eatontown, went to the jail along with “some white boys” he said he did not know.
-Testifying at the Coroner’s Inquest, Thompson said he talked to Johnson, who told him that “He hadn’t been doing any thing; I said it was curious law to lock up a man when he hadn’t done nothing; I said the boys are talking they are going to kill you tonight, and he said, ‘let them kill me and be damned.'”
+About three weeks after the incident, at a coroner’s inquest in Red Bank, Thompson testified that he had talked to Johnson, who told him that “He hadn’t been doing any thing; I said it was curious law to lock up a man when he hadn’t done nothing; I said the boys are talking they are going to kill you tonight, and he said, ‘let them kill me and be damned.'”

-Around 10:00 p.m., Constable Liebenthal visited the lockup and found that his prisoner was all right for the night.
+Around 10:00 p.m., Constable Liebenthal visited the lockup and found that his prisoner was “all right” for the night.
 Johnson told him that there had been a crowd of men and boys outside who had yelled to him that they would hang him before morning.
-The officer assured Johnson that he was in no danger, stoked the fire, and went home for the night.
+Liebenthal assured Johnson that he was in no danger, stoked the fire, and went home for the night.

 Later that night, a mob of 20 to 40 people surrounded the Eatontown lockup.
 At 11:40 p.m., a witness heard three pistol shots.
-An attempt was made to shoot a gun at Johnson in his jail cell, probably with one member of the mob on the shoulders of another, firing through the glass window and between the bars of the transom over the jailhouse door.
+Someone had attempted to shoot at Johnson in his jail cell, probably with one member of the mob on the shoulders of another, firing through the glass window and between the bars of the transom over the jailhouse door.
 All three shots missed.

-The debate has raged ever since: Was Mingo Jack guilty?
-If so, then his vigilante justice is cast in a very different light than if he was lynched for a crime he did not commit.
-To be clear, Dr. Beach established that Angelina Herbert was raped, in addition to the visible evidence of her assault, so there is no doubt the crime occurred.
+The debate has continued ever since: Was Samuel Johnson guilty?
+If so, then this vigilante justice is cast in a very different light than if he was lynched for a crime he did not commit.
+A doctor at the coroner’s inquest testified that Angeline Herbert was raped.
+Along with the visible evidence of her assault, there is little doubt the crime occurred.

-Many believe Johnson’s murder to be a case of mistaken identity, pointing to two key aspects of Angelina Herbert’s version of events.
-She very specifically states that her attacker asked her if she knew Mingo Jack, not that he was Mingo Jack, and then went on to say that Mingo Jack lived in Eatontown…this seemed to suggest the attacker was someone else.
-But more convincing is Angelina’s assertion that she knew her attacker was Samuel Johnson because of the clothes her attacker was wearing, but Johnson was not wearing clothes that matched this description when he was arrested in his home just hours later; numerous witnesses later testified that Mingo Jack in fact did not ever own or wear clothes such as those Angelina described.
+Many believe Johnson’s murder to be a case of mistaken identity, pointing to two key aspects of Angeline Herbert’s version of events.
+She said that her attacker asked her if she knew Mingo Jack, not that he was Mingo Jack.
+The assailant then said that Mingo Jack lived in Eatontown.
+This seemed to suggest the attacker was someone else.
+More convincing is Angeline’s assertion that she knew her attacker was Samuel Johnson because of the clothes her attacker was wearing, but Johnson was not wearing clothes that matched this description when he was arrested in his home just hours later.
+Numerous witnesses later testified that Samuel Johnson in fact did not ever own or wear clothes such as those Angeline described.